Fitness-Guys/Fitness-Tracker-App/README.md

     * --> provide the friends feed to the user, might be implemented on another activity

 ## Wireframes
-[Add picture of your hand sketched wireframes in this section]
 <img src="WireFrame.png" width=600>

 ### [BONUS] Digital Wireframes & Mockups